yunbinchosts/yunbinchosts.github.io/_posts/2024-04-01-mynameisai.md

 I communicated the technical and ethical aspects of AI to a manga artist such as RLHF (Reinforcement Learning with Human Feedback).

-This led to the creation of a unique short story: "My name is AI".
+This led to the creation of a unique short story: "**My name is AI**".
 In the manga, an AI developer falls in love with a woman named "Ai".
 When he tells the AI about her, the system mistakenly interprets Ai not as a person’s name, but as the Japanese word for "love" (愛/ai).
 Taking it literally, the AI begins to spread the love everywhere.

 This short manga was awarded the Special Jury Prize (実行委員会特別賞) in the General Category at the [26th Edition (2023) Niigata Manga Competition](https://manganime-niigata.jp/results/5069/).